Elisha Carcieri, Ph.D., Licensed Psychologist

 Who I Am

-Hello, my name is Elisha Carcieri.
+Hello, my name is Elisha Carcieri (she/her).
 I am a licensed clinical psychologist.
 I work with people struggling with a wide variety of mental health concerns including depression, anxiety, eating disorders and difficulties with food, eating, dieting, and body image.

 What I Do